jose-da-s/jasper-server-os/jasperserver-ui/ce/README.md

 >After success build files will be placed here: `jrs-ui/build/overlay/scripts`.

 ## Deploy
-To deploy build result to the JasperReports Server instance, copy content of `jrs-ui/build/overlay` to the deployment folder of your JRS instance.
+To deploy build result to the Jasper Server OS instance, copy content of `jrs-ui/build/overlay` to the deployment folder of your JRS instance.

-For example if your app server is **Tomcat** and **JasperReports Server** deployed here:
+For example if your app server is **Tomcat** and **Jasper Server OS** deployed here:
 `c:\tomcat\webapps\jasperserver`, then copy content of the `jrs-ui/build/overlay` folder to `c:\tomcat\webapps\jasperserver` (replace all target files)